-- No previous experience in German?
-GER 1130 is the correct course. - Some previous experience learning German in High School or other institution?
-Contact the Undergraduate Coordinator (Dr. Will Hasty) to enroll in the appropriate German language course.
+- If you have taken GER1130 and GER1131 at UF, this is the next course in the German language sequence and is the right course for you! - Some previous experience learning German in High School or other institution?
+Contact the Undergraduate Coordinator (Dr. Will Hasty) to take the placement test and enroll in the appropriate German language course.